-- Service Partners providing Chorus with project Specific Health and Safety Plans prior to commencement of works.
-Safe working at height processes and systems must be in place. - Project specific safe work method statements or job safety analysis being created and shared with Chorus prior to commencement of works so that Chorus can ensure that any Chorus related hazards have also been included and addressed as per expectations within Chorus documentation. - All persons undertaking associated works have appropriate levels of competency and training and that those meet the recognised industry best practice and expectations. - All relevant permits have been obtained and are readily available at the location for inspection upon request and that such documentation is retained on the project file after completion of works. - All events associated with the project are notified to Chorus within the agreed timelines specified within Section 7 of the Chorus deployment standard, ND13005, and where determined, appropriate investigations and corrective actions are also undertaken and completed. - All fibre and other waste material is to be removed from site and disposed, or recycled, in accordance with the Build Partner and Chorus environmental waste minimisation and management plans.
+- Contracted Service Partners providing Chorus with project Specific Health and Safety Plans that include risk assessment prior to commencement of any works. - Project specific safe work method statements or job safety analysis being created and shared with Chorus prior to commencement of works so that Chorus can ensure that any risks or the hazards that sit behind these, have been identified are managed properly. - All persons undertaking associated works have appropriate levels of competency and training and that these meet the recognised industry standards and expectations. - All incidents or events associated with the project are notified to Chorus within the agreed timelines and full investigations undertaken to identify root cause.
+This information can be shared with developers as required. - Appropriate investigations and corrective actions are undertaken and completed to prevent recurrence after any significant event. - All fibre and other waste material is to be removed from site and disposed, or recycled, in accordance with the Build Partner and Chorus environmental waste minimisation and management plans.

-Technicians working on the Chorus network in customer premises will be required to adhere to and comply with both their own company health and safety requirements, and any site specific protocols as required by the customer.
-Technicians are responsible for establishing a robust hazard identification practice.
+Technicians working on the Chorus network in customer premises including sub-divisions will be required to adhere to and comply with both their own company health and safety requirements, as well as the any developer's site specific protocols as required by the customer.

+Technicians are responsible for establishing a robust hazard identification and management practice.